The-Egg-Corp/GoNexus/README.md

 ## Setup
 > [!NOTE]
-> A personal API key is required to return any data!\
+> An API key is required to return any data!\
-> You can get generate one in your [account settings](https://next.nexusmods.com/settings/api-keys).
+> You can generate and use the one in your [account settings](https://next.nexusmods.com/settings/api-keys) if the [Acceptable Use Policy](https://help.nexusmods.com/article/114-api-acceptable-use-policy) allows you under your current circumstances.
 >
 > It is recommended to store your key safely using environment variables.